 SECTION 1.
 Section 2G of chapter 111 of the MGL is hereby amended by striking in its entirety and replacing it with the following new section:-

-(d) The commissioner shall annually award not less than 80 per cent of the Prevention and Wellness Trust Fund through a competitive grant process to municipalities, community-based organizations, health care providers, regional-planning agencies, and health plans that apply for the implementation, evaluation and dissemination of evidence-based community preventive health activities.
-To be eligible to receive a grant under this subsection, a recipient shall be a partnership that includes at minimum: (1) a municipality or regional planning agency; (2) a community-based health or social service provider; (3) a public health or community action agency with expertise in implementing community-wide health interventions (4) a health care provider or a health plan; (5) where feasible, a Medicaid-certified accountable care organization or a Medicaid-certified Community Partner organization.
+(d) The commissioner shall award not less than 80 per cent of the Prevention and Wellness Trust Fund through a competitive grant process to municipalities, community-based organizations, health care providers, regional-planning agencies, and health plans that apply for the implementation, evaluation and dissemination of evidence-based community preventive health strategies.
+To be eligible to receive a grant under this subsection, a recipient shall be a partnership that includes at minimum: (1) a municipality or regional planning agency; (2) a community-based health or social service provider; (3) a public health or community action agency with expertise in implementing community-wide health strategies (4) a health care provider or a health plan; (5) where feasible, a Medicaid-certified accountable care organization or a Medicaid-certified Community Partner organization.
 Expenditures from the fund for such purposes shall supplement and not replace existing local, state, private or federal public health-related funding.
 All entities awarded funds through this program must demonstrate the ability to utilize best practices in accounting, contract with a fiscal agent who will perform accounting functions on their behalf, or be provided with technical assistance by the Department to ensure best practices are followed.

-(i) The department of public health shall promulgate regulations necessary to carry out this section.
+(h) The department of public health shall promulgate regulations necessary to carry out this section.

 SECTION 2.
 Section 2H of chapter 111 of the MGL is hereby amended by striking in its entirety and replacing it with the following new section:-